ai-analytics-jlu-ws25-26/.github/profile/README.md

 ### How do I download the material and stay updated?

 This course is continuously evolving with new content added from time to time.
-To simply view lecture slides or HTML notebooks, use the [Lectures](#lectures) links above.
-Each lecture is organized in a numbered folder (e.g., `1_ml`).
+To simply view lab slides or HTML notebooks, use the [Content](#content) links above.
+Each workshop is organized in a numbered folder (e.g., `1_ml`).

 To run the code locally (highly recommended), clone the repository using Git and regularly pull updates.
 If you’re new to Git, this [tutorial](https://realpython.com/courses/python-git-github-intro/) provides a helpful introduction.

 ### I found a mistake or want to contribute

 Please [open a new issue](https://help.github.com/articles/creating-an-issue/) via the [discussion forum](https://github.com/orgs/ai-analytics-jlu-ws25-26/discussions).
 Even better, fork the repo and submit a pull request via [this guide](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).
 Contributions are very welcome, though responses may be slower while the course is under development.
-Note that I may not provide software or conceptual support to non-enrolled students, but others in the community might help.
+Note that I may not provide software or conceptual support to non-enrolled participants, but others in the community might help.

 ### Can I use or adapt this material for my own course?